just-canal-edo/fy25-convert-asse-katas/README.md

 * Ensure deployments are within the bounds of the planet’s grid.

 If necessary create a class diagram or one or more sequence diagrams.

+### 2nd evolution

+**Mandatory:**

+**Collision Management**

+* Ensure rovers do not collide with:

+  * Other rovers.
+  * Obstacles.

+* If a collision is imminent:
+  * Either prevent the movement or handle it gracefully (e.g., by stopping or rerouting).

+**Astronaut API**

+Define and implement the API for astronauts (execute and deploy operations)

+Only 1 astronaut at a time, no concurrency

+Choose between 1 or 2 or do both

+1. Deploying Multiple Rovers to the Same Planet
+   Allow multiple rovers to operate on the same planet.
+   Each rover must:
+   Have a unique identifier or name.
+   Avoid starting in the same position as another rover.
+2. Grid with Obstacles
+   Enhance the planet’s grid to include obstacles like mountains, water, craters(free creation of planets).
+   Rovers must:
+   Detect obstacles in their path.
+   Avoid collisions with obstacles during movement.